ctu-mrs/ctu-mrs.github.io/versioned_docs/version-1.5.0/10-prerequisites/30-docker/70-workspace-build.md

     * Encapsulation of the whole workspace into a transport image (`alpine:latest`)
     * Export of the image into a local directory (`./cache`)
 3. **Stage 3: export the transport image**
-    * Copy of the build neccessary build artefacts into a transport image (`alpine:latest`)
+    * Copy of the build necessary build artefacts into a transport image (`alpine:latest`)
     * Export of the transport image

 The compiled workspace is **transported** into the **robot** within an minimalistic `alpine`-based image, which makes it relatively small.
 The overhead of the transport image is only around 5 MB.
 On the other hand, if the workspace would be packed in a image based on the **base image**, the size would be offset by hundreds of megabytes.
-That is not a problem when the tranport occurs through a **docker registry**.
+That is not a problem when the transport occurs through a **docker registry**.
 However, since the [Portainer](../32-portainer/index.md) interface makes the upload of **archived** images very simple, we prefer to bundle the whole image into a `.tar.gz` file.
 This approach complicates the deployment in one simple way: The workspace needs to **extracted** from the transport image and placed into a **shared volume** during runtime.